utdata/icj-class/final/final.md

 Available for you to use:

 - A [data.json](data.json) file with: A "members" array about band members and A "discography" array for the list of albums.
-Put this in `src/njk/data`.
+Put this in `src/njk/data/data.json`.
 - A [collection photos](img.zip) divided into three parts.
 Band photos, band members, and album covers.
 Put this folder inside `src/assets/`.
 - You can harvest (and credit) other information from Wikipedia or other public domain sources.

+### Members

+The data in the members collection includes:

+- slug: If you name your band member pages the same as this slug, you can use it in URLs.
+- name: Full printable name of the member
+- instruments: A list of what they play.
+- tenure: When they were in the band
+- birthplace
+- birthdate
+- image: the filename of a color image of the band member.
+- imagebw: the filename of a black and white image of the band member.
+- text: This is a several paragraph description of the band member, in HTML.
+You can use the [safe](https://mozilla.github.io/nunjucks/templating.html#safe) tag to use as HTML, like this: `{{ members.text | safe}}`.

+### discography

+- title: The title of the album
+- year: The year it was released
+- image: The filename of an image of the album

 To create the `data.json` file, I organized the information in a [Google spreadsheet](https://drive.google.com/open?id=1rT71c8CXtx3x2ak6nawjpAGukLNLo1lrbLuvjvZ9zFE) and then used this [csvjson](https://www.csvjson.com/csv2json) site to convert to JSON.

 ## Important notes about using data

-There are two "collections" of data in the `data.json` file provided: "members" and "discography".
-On you index, you should use a Nunjucks `{% for member in members %}` loop like the books example to create your list of members and studio albums.
+On your index, you should use a Nunjucks `{% for member in members %}` loop like the books example to create your list of members and studio albums.

 You can (and should) also use the "members" collection for your band member detail pages and save a lot of extra coding.
 It works like this: